radiantlogic-v8/documentation-new/documentation/operational-attributes-guide/02-general-operational-attributes.md

 ## changelog

-An attribute found in the rootDSE (<RLI_HOME>\vds_server\conf\rootdse.ldif) that indicates the location in RadiantOne where changes that have occurred in the directory are logged.
+An attribute found in the rootDSE that indicates the location in RadiantOne where changes that have occurred in the directory are logged.
 This allows clients to query this location to learn about these changes.

 ## serverType

-An attribute found in the rootDSE (<RLI_HOME>\vds_server\conf\rootdse.ldif) that indicates the type of server.
+An attribute found in the rootDSE that indicates the type of server.
 For RadiantOne, the value is VDS.

 ## namingContexts

-An attribute found in the rootDSE (<RLI_HOME>\vds_server\conf\rootdse.ldif) that indicates the naming contexts which the server contains.
+An attribute found in the rootDSE that indicates the naming contexts which the server contains.
 This attribute allows a client to choose suitable base objects for searching when it contacts the server.

 ## supportedldapversion

-An attribute found in the rootDSE (<RLI_HOME>\vds_server\conf\rootdse.ldif) that indicates which protocol version of LDAP RadiantOne supports.
+An attribute found in the rootDSE that indicates which protocol version of LDAP RadiantOne supports.
 It has values of 2 and 3.

 ## supportedSASLMechanisms

-An attribute found in the rootDSE (<RLI_HOME>\vds_server\conf\rootdse.ldif) that indicates the names of the supported SASL mechanisms which RadiantOne supports.
+An attribute found in the rootDSE that indicates the names of the supported SASL mechanisms which RadiantOne supports.
 The values could be any combination of the following:

 <br>EXTERNAL
 <br>DIGEST-MD5